egarbi/nagios_plugins/s3/README.md

 --files "hello.txt,vacio.txt" \
 --proxyhost "127.0.0.1:3128"

-CRITICAL: There is/are 1 empty file/s in this bucket
+CRITICAL: There are 1 files in critical status: ['hello.txt']
 ```